pola-rs/polars-book/user_guide/src/dsl/intro.md

 # Polars Expressions

 Polars has a powerful concept called expressions.
-Polars expressions can be used in various context and produce Series.
+Polars expressions can be used in various contexts and produce Series.
 That may sound a bit strange, so lets give an example.

 The following is an expression: